n1colasf/n1colasf/README.md

 <details open>
  <summary><h3>About me:</h3></summary>
-Passionate about architecture and fascinated by the possibilities of programming. <br/>
+Architect graduated in 2017 in Universidad ORT Uruguay, and currently finishing my Programmer Analyst degree.
+I'm enthusiastic about architecture and fascinated by the possibilities of programming.
 Design, architecture and technology have always been points of great interest to me. <br/>
 Willing and prepared to learn and absorb knowledge that allows me to develop professional activity with excellence.
+If you think I can help you to achive your idea to become a reality, feel free to contact me!
 </details>

 <details open>